Symington, South Ayrshire

 Symington is a conservation village in South Ayrshire, Scotland.
 It is located in Symington parish, covering 0.41 km2, and lies close to the A77 road from Ayr to Glasgow.
 Its church, built in 1160, remains one of the finest examples of a Norman church in Scotland.

 Meaning of place-name

 The name of the village and parish of Symington is derived from the person of a Norman Knight, Symon Loccard or Lockhart, who held the barony of Symington lands under Walter fitz Alan, the first Steward in 1165.
+The barony title survives to this day as a Scottish Feudal Barony, held by the descendants of the Bennet Baronets of Grubet (later called Marlfield), a branch of which family also holds the Barony of Auchinleck.
 The Lockharts of Barr in Galston were a branch of this family.
 Two other villages in Scotland are named for Simon Lockhart: Symington, South Lanarkshire – located about 38 miles from its Ayrshire counterpart and on almost the same latitude, though smaller in size – and Symington in the Scottish Borders.
 Stevenston in Ayrshire is named for Steven Loccard or Lockart.

 Facilities

 Symington has a primary school, church, a restaurant, War Memorial, an abandoned water tower and a library.
 The parish covers 3,736 acre and is mainly a farming community.